The Death of Koschei the Deathless: Slovakia and Slovenia

-Author Bozena Nemcova also collected a very similar Slovakian variant of the Czech fairy tale, titled O Slunečníku, Měsíčníku, Větrníku, o krásné Ulianě a dvou tátošíkách ("About the Sun, the Moon, the Wind, the Beautiful Uliana and the Two Tátošes").
+Author Božena Němcová also collected a very similar Slovak variant of the Czech fairy tale, titled O Slunečníku, Měsíčníku, Větrníku, o krásné Ulianě a dvou tátošíkách ("About the Sun, the Moon, the Wind, the Beautiful Uliana and the Two Tátošes").
 The princesses are married to the Sun, the Moon and the Wind, and prince journeys until he finds the beautiful warrior princess Uliana.
 They marry.
 Later, she gives him the keys to her castle and tells him not to open the thirteenth door.
 He disobeys her orders and opens the door: there he finds a giant serpent named Šarkan.

 Another variant, Slovenian, from Porabje (Rába Valley) was collected by Károly Krajczár (Karel Krajcar), with the title Lepi Miklavž or Leipe Miklauž.
 In this story, a youth that works in the stables wishes to impress the queen.
 With the help of an old, lame horse, the youth summons three magnificent horses and wonderful garments, which he uses to crash three royal appointments.
 The queen becomes fascinated with the splendid youth and discovers his identity.
 They marry.
 Soon after, while the queen is away, the youth opens a door in her castle and finds a creature chained to the wall, named šarkan.
 The youth gives him three drinks of water, he escapes and captures the queen.